git-pull/tao-of-tmux/manuscript/04-server.md

 tmux is so streamlined, the book could continue to explain usage and not even mention servers.
 But, I'd rather you have a true understanding of how it works on systems.
-The implementation feels like magic, while still fulfilling the unix expectations of utilitarianism.
+The implementation feels like magic, while living up to the unix expectations of utilitarianism.
 One cannot deny it's exquisitely executed from a user experience standpoint.

 How is it utilitarian?
-We'll go into it more in future chapters, where we dive into [Formats](#formats), [Targets](#targets), and tools such as [libtmux](https://github.com/tony/libtmux) I made, which utilize these features.
+We'll go into it more in future chapters, where we dive into [Formats](#formats), [Targets](#targets), and tools, such as [libtmux](https://github.com/tony/libtmux) I made, which utilize these features.

 It surprises some, because servers often beget a setup process.
 But servers